What to do in Lanzarote: the best things to see and do

 6. Go to Charco Verde

-It’s quite simply one of my favorites on the island.
-Charco Verde, also called Lago Verde, is a small lake with fluorescent green water when the sun is shining.
-I had seen videos, like everyone, but seeing it in real life is something else.
-I went early in the morning from my accommodation in El Golfo, and I was treated to soft light, very few people and colors that changed with the sun.
-Even if you can only see it from a viewpoint, the view is well worth the trip: you get an eyeful in just a few seconds.
+This was one of my favorite places on the island.
+Charco Verde, also called Lago Verde, is a small lagoon whose water can appear intensely green in sunlight.
+I had seen plenty of photos and videos, but seeing it in person was different.
+I arrived early from my accommodation in El Golfo and found soft light, very few visitors, and colors that shifted as the sun rose.
+Although it can only be viewed from the designated lookout, the landscape is well worth the stop.

-What I also like about Charco Verde is everything around it.
-In just a few minutes, you can go from exploding waves at Los Hervideros to the salt pans of Janubio, then to the calm of the little village of El Golfo, perfect for eating fresh fish.
+Another advantage of Charco Verde is how much there is to see nearby.
+Within a short drive, you can move from the crashing waves of Los Hervideros to the Janubio salt pans and then the quiet fishing village of El Golfo.
 Timanfaya is very close if you want to go there on the same day.
-Access is simple, parking is free and the visit doesn’t take long: in short, there’s no excuse not to stop by.
-For me, it’s a must-see in Lanzarote, a magnificent volcanic spot.
+Access is straightforward, parking is free, and the visit does not take long.
+For me, it is one of Lanzarote’s essential volcanic sights.

-What I preferred was the feeling of walking in the very heart of the island’s history.
-You explore the lava fields, walk around Montaña Negra, go into the crater of the volcano del Cuervo (needless to say it was the first time I’d seen a crater from the inside!), and you finish surrounded by the vineyards of La Geria, planted in black craters, typical of Lanzarote.
-If you like accessible hikes, volcanic landscapes and somewhat timeless experiences, this guided outing in the Los Volcanes park is really worth doing.
-I have great memories of it and can only recommend it.
+What I enjoyed most was the feeling of walking through the heart of the island’s history.
+You explore the lava fields, walk around Montaña Negra, go into the crater of the volcano del Cuervo (needless to say it was the first time I’d seen a crater from the inside!), and you finish among the vineyards of La Geria, planted in hollows dug into the black volcanic soil.
+If you enjoy accessible hikes, volcanic landscapes, and experiences that feel removed from everyday life, this guided outing in the Los Volcanes park is well worth considering.
+I have excellent memories of it.

 9. Walk through Las Grietas

-Las Grietas, another one of my favorite places on the island.
+Las Grietas was another of my favorite places on the island.
 Before going, I’d already seen photos and videos, but once there, the place really surprised me.
-To set the scene, you literally walk inside large volcanic fissures at the foot of Montaña Blanca.
-It felt like a labyrinth, with walls that narrow and widen in certain places.
-You feel like you’re in a canyon in the American Southwest even though you’re on a small island.
+You walk directly through large volcanic fissures at the foot of Montaña Blanca.
+The walls narrow and widen as you move through them, creating a maze-like feeling.
+At times, the scenery resembles a canyon in the American Southwest.

-What really struck me was the raw, wild identity of the place.
-Nothing is developed: you simply choose the fissures you want to explore and take the time to observe the layers of lava.
-Even going there at noon sharp, when the sun was beating down, I didn’t come across many people.
-It was better for taking photos and enjoying this natural spot.
-Honestly, it’s the kind of slightly secret place I love to prioritize!
+What struck me most was the raw, undeveloped character of the place.
+There is little infrastructure, so you simply choose which fissures to explore and take time to study the layers of volcanic material.
+Even at midday, when the sun was intense, I encountered very few people.
+That made it easier to take photos and enjoy the setting.
+It is exactly the kind of understated natural site I like to seek out.

 10. Visit the Cactus Garden